rabbitfighter81/joshuamichaelwaggoner/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+* Run `npm run serve-en` for a dev server in English.
+Navigate to `http://localhost:4200/en/`.
 The app will automatically reload if you change any of the source files.

+* For Spanish, execute `npm run serve-es`

+* For German, execute `npm run serve-de`

 ## Code scaffolding